storesafe/cordova-sqlite-storage/README.md

 - You have registered the plugin properly in `config.xml`.

 If you still cannot get something to work:
-- create a fresh, clean Cordova project;
+- create a fresh, clean Cordova project, ideally based on [brodybits / Cordova-sqlite-bootstrap-starter-test](https://github.com/brodybits/Cordova-sqlite-bootstrap-starter-test);
 - add this plugin according to the instructions above;
 - double-check that you follwed the steps in [brodybits / Cordova-quick-start-checklist](https://github.com/brodybits/Cordova-quick-start-checklist);
 - try a simple test program;
 - double-check the pitfalls in [brodybits / Avoiding-some-Cordova-pitfalls](https://github.com/brodybits/Avoiding-some-Cordova-pitfalls)

+## Issues with AJAX

+General: As documented above with a negative example the application must wait for the AJAX query to finish before starting a transaction and adding the data elements.

+In case of issues *it is recommended to* rework the reproduction program insert the data from a JavaScript object after a delay.
+There is already a test function for this in [brodybits / Cordova-sqlite-bootstrap-starter-test](https://github.com/brodybits/Cordova-sqlite-bootstrap-starter-test).

+FUTURE TBD examples

+## Test program to seek help

-If you continue to see the issue in the fresh, clean Cordova project:
-- Make the simplest test program you can to demonstrate the issue, including the following characteristics:
+If you continue to see the issue: please make the simplest test program possible based on [brodybits / Cordova-sqlite-bootstrap-starter-test](https://github.com/brodybits/Cordova-sqlite-bootstrap-starter-test) to demonstrate the issue with the following characteristics:
   - it completely self-contained, i.e. it is using no extra libraries beyond cordova & SQLitePlugin.js;
   - if the issue is with *adding* data to a table, that the test program includes the statements you used to open the database and create the table;
   - if the issue is with *retrieving* data from a table, that the test program includes the statements you used to open the database, create the table, and enter the data you are trying to retrieve.

 ## What will be supported for free

-Please make a small, self-contained test program that can demonstrate your problem and post it.
+It is *recommended* to make a small, self-contained test program based on [brodybits / Cordova-sqlite-bootstrap-starter-test](https://github.com/brodybits/Cordova-sqlite-bootstrap-starter-test) that can demonstrate your problem and post it.
 Please do not use any other plugins or frameworks than are absolutely necessary to demonstrate your problem.

 In case of a problem with a pre-populated database, please post your entire project.

+## What is NOT supported for free

+- Use with Ionic and other Angular derivatives is no longer covered by free support.

 ## Support for issues with Angular/"ngCordova"/Ionic

-Commercial support is available for use with Ionic and other forms of ngCordova/Angular.
+Professional support is available for use with Ionic and other forms of ngCordova/Angular.
 For more information please contact: <sales@litehelpers.net>

 ## What information is needed for help

 Please include the following:
 - Which platform(s) Android/iOS/Windows 8.1/Windows Phone 8.1/Windows 10
 - Clear description of the issue
-- A small, complete, self-contained program that demonstrates the problem, preferably as a Github project.
+- A small, complete, self-contained program that demonstrates the problem, preferably as a Github project, based on [brodybits / Cordova-sqlite-bootstrap-starter-test](https://github.com/brodybits/Cordova-sqlite-bootstrap-starter-test).
 ZIP/TGZ/BZ2 archive available from a public link is OK.
 No RAR or other such formats please!
-- A Cordova project is highly preferred.
-Intel, MS IDE, or similar project formats should be avoided.

 ## Please do NOT use any of these formats